How Is Alcohol Removed From Drinks? The Methods Explained

 What passes through the membrane (the permeate) is a colourless, flavourless mixture of water and alcohol.
 What stays behind (the retentate) is a concentrated flavour essence.
 The permeate then goes through a separate distillation step to remove the alcohol, and the water is returned to the retentate, reconstituting the original volume minus the booze.

 RO operates at low temperatures, typically 8-10°C, which preserves heat-sensitive compounds beautifully.
-The downside is incremental alcohol reduction.
-You cannot go from 13% to near-zero in one pass.
+The downside is incremental alcohol reduction — you cannot go from 13% to near-zero in one pass.
 Each cycle removes a portion, so full dealcoholisation requires multiple passes or combination with other methods.
 Maximum practical reduction per pass is around 6% ABV.

 Nanofiltration (NF)